rust-lang/compiler-team/working-groups/meta/README.md

 # Meta Working Group
 ![working group status: active][status]

-This working group is dedicated to fleshout details of how the compiler team will organize itself.
+This working group is dedicated to fleshing out the details of how the compiler team will organize itself.

 - **Leads:** [@nikomatsakis][nikomatsakis]
 - **Meeting Notes:** [All](NOTES.md)